Peck's personal Web site

 Risen from the crypt

 The "Constable's Dining Room".
-Informative and wide-ranging explanations of medieval dining practices -- but all the crossbows and halberds that used to be here are gone!
+Informative explanations of medieval dining practices -- but all the crossbows and halberds that used to be here are gone!
 They're stuck up in the castle keep now.
 Which makes sense.

 The "Bernese Bedroom", evidently at one time with ready access to the postern gate down at the lake level for the quick getaway when required.
 (It was required in 1536, when Savoy's governor slipped off across the lake whilst the Bernese army were hammering on the front gates.)